- Some up-front work is likely required to help decrease your winter heating bills.

 - Replacing just one aging device on your fireplace can reduce your home’s energy loss by 75%.

 - Not everything needs a full replacement!
-Keep your furnace running efficiently with simple filter replacements over the winter.
+Simply programming your thermostat and changing your furnace filter can boost your home’s efficiency this winter.

 Winter is coming… and so are those astronomical heating bills.
-As you stay warm and dry, here are seven winter energy saving tips that can help you reduce heat loss and increase your home’s energy efficiency.
+Moving forward, here are eight winter energy saving tips that can help you reduce heat loss and increase your home’s energy efficiency.

 1. Replace an aging water heater

-Most folks don’t think about replacing their water heater until they go to take a shower and….
-Brrrr!
-But if your water heater is more than 8-10 years old, its energy efficiency could be lacking.
-Depending on your heat source and your household’s water needs, it may be smart to look into a new option.
-Consider:
+Most folks don’t think about replacing their water heater until they feel their typically hot shower plummet to colder temperatures.
+But if your water heater is more than 8-10 years old, it could be time to replace the appliance with a more efficient model.
+If this is the case for your household, it may be smart to look into:

 This excellent guide from Smarter House can help you better understand which type of water heater will work best for your household.